 For an exercise ECG you will walk, or run if you wish, on the treadmill.

-The exercise test will slowly become faster or have more resistance and the doctor or Cardiographer will carefully check your ECG reading, blood pressure and pulse.
+The exercise test will slowly become faster or have more resistance and the doctor or cardiographer will carefully check your ECG reading, blood pressure and pulse.

 You will be asked to stop when sufficient measurements have been taken.
 Should you experience any chest pain or become very short of breath, the test will be stopped immediately.